 Can nursing students undertake a focused educational visit with members of the Ambulance Service including paramedics while on placement within Accident and Emergency?

-If the mentor or practice area think this is appropriate, students can undertake relevant focused educational visits.
+If the Practice Supervisor/Assessor or practice area think this is appropriate, students can undertake relevant focused educational visits.
 Students should be adequately supervised, with appropriate learning outcomes